satyamjaysawal-web/Quiz-List/Make-My-Trip-Project/mmt.md

 ---

-In a JSON-based database or any structured data storage, terms like "objects," "attribute fields," "elements," and "nested objects" describe the way data is organized and stored.
+## sIn a JSON-based database or any structured data storage, terms like "objects," "attribute fields," "elements," and "nested objects" describe the way data is organized and stored.
 Here’s a breakdown:

 ### 1. **Objects**
    - **Definition**: In JSON, an object is a collection of key-value pairs enclosed within curly braces `{ }`.